 Our Take

 Miles & More Mileage Bargains offers deep discounts on flights across a variety of routes, airlines, and cabin classes.
-And this month’s offerings aren't the best we've ever seen, but there's still value to be found.
+This month’s offerings are far from the best we have seen, but given that the program seemed destined for the chopping block in June, we're just surprised there's anything on offer at all.

-Be advised that these awards are non-changeable and non-refundable, so make sure your plans are set before you book.
-While mileage requirements can be more than 50% lower than usual, taxes and fees aren’t discounted and can add up quickly, even in economy.
+Most importantly, be aware that these awards are non-changeable and non-refundable, so you should be certain of your plans before booking.
+Although the mileage requirements can be significantly lower than standard rates, taxes and fees are not discounted and can add up quickly, even in economy.

 AwardWallet Tip of The Day